Last Updated: May 3rd, 2022 at 8:20 pm

 How long does a DUI stay on your record in the state of Florida?
 Here at Weinstein Legal, we hear this question often.
 A conviction for driving under the influence of alcohol or drugs can have lasting consequences, one of which is a permanent criminal record.
 What this means is that once you receive a conviction the charge will appear on any background check.
 Potential employers and landlords will be able to see the conviction and this can have a negative impact on your life.

-If you are facing charges, contact Matt Shafran at Weinstein Legal, an experienced DUI attorney in South Florida.
+If you are facing charges, contact Matt Shafran at Weinstein Legal, an experienced DUI defense attorney in Florida.
 Mr. Shafran has years of experience defending clients in court and can inform you of how long a DUI will stay on your record.
 Most importantly, he may be able to help get your charges reduced or dismissed entirely.

 How Long A DUI Charge Stays on Your Record